afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 could be an improvement over *anything*.
 But I made the promise to explain the whole chapter, so here it goes.

-We have one more combination operator, `==>&`, which looks like a Perl regular expression.
+We have one more combination operator, `==>&`, which looks a lot like a Perl regular expression to me.
 This operator uses the previous `==>` but simply omits the result of the first `Parse`, feeding only the resulting `ParseState`.
 The second argument to the `==>&` operator thus should be an initialized `Parse` and not a factory.
+It receives the `ParseState` that came out of the first one when run with `runParse`.
 There are three more helper functions that either use this new combination operator or are arguments to it.
 The first, `skipSpaces`, keeps on reading from a `ByteString` as long as it's a space character.
 The result is dismissed, and the final `ParseState` is passed on to an `identity` whose result part is unity.  `assert` is an assertion packed into a `Parse`, and does not deserve any further discussion.

 The `parseBytes` function takes an `n :: Int` and returns a `Parse` that reads the first `n` bytes of a `ByteString`.
 The functionality is